Over thirty years specializing in Sir William Russell Flint's prints and paintings and widely regarded as the world's leading authority

 In 1924 he was asked to join the Royal Academy as an associate member, and nine years laterhe was given the status of full member in 1933.
 Three years later he became President of the Royal Society of Painters in Watercolour.
 Leaving their home in Devon, where they had lived throughout the Great War, Russell Flint and Syblle decided to return to Campden Hill, London, which proved a tremendous success for Russell Flint as the nation was begining to recover from the years of war, and begining to enjoy the arts once more.

 His expertise with the watercolour medium and his talent in painting nudes, created an unique manner of painting which became world famous.

 William Russell Flint was made Sir William Russell Flint in nineteen forty seven, and fifteen years later his work was given supreme prominence by a retrospective exhibition in the Diploma Gallery of the Royal Academy.
 During this period, Charles Wheeler, who was the President of the Royal Academy, remarked that Russell Flint's art was an incredible feat and a 'baffling skill'.

 In his later years, due to his artistic and financial success, Russell Flint was able to travel extensively across Europe, particularly in France

 where he was a prolific painter, also enjoying some time painting in Switzerland, Spain, Italy, and Scotland.

-We have specialized in the paintings and prints of Sir William Russell Flint for over thirty years, and have on display over
+We have specialized in the paintings and prints by Sir William Russell Flint for over thirty years, and have on display over

 500 edition prints, signed and unsigned; Also original watercolour paintings and red chalk drawings, for sale.

-The limited edition prints, particularly the signed prints (ie. pre 1969) were very sought after, and the entire edition could
+The limited edition prints, particularly the signed, limited edition prints (ie. pre 1969) were very sought after at the publication date,

 There is no 'second' edition of these prints, these are the original signed, limited editions that have over the years become highly collectable and